 There are a few other sets of skills that are in particular demand at the moment (early 2020), and if you have expertise in them it can boost your ratings.

 Many device manufacturers are rushing to develop software that can keep up with 5G, and the skills necessary to work with telecom networks are in high demand.
 Training in the legal and ethical principles of data retention has become a valuable feature for many employers as well.
 Developers with in-depth knowledge of web application security are also in high demand since over two-thirds of all web apps have high-security vulnerabilities.

 Finally, when it comes to calculating your rate you should also recognize that where you are based makes a huge difference.
 Note that this means you should move somewhere just to get a higher rate – pay rates generally reflect the cost of living in each country – but don’t feel it is unfair if you get a lower rate just because you are not in the USA.

-Sadly, this is just how things work at the moment: experienced U.S. developers have an asking price at about $60-$100+ per hour at minimum, while non-U.S. developers, depending on where they’re from, set their hourly rates to about $40-60.
+Sadly, this is just how things are working at the moment: experienced U.S. developers have an asking price at about $60-$100+ per hour at a minimum, while non-U.S. developers, depending on where they’re from, set their hourly rates to about $40-60.

 Taxes and Jurisdictions

 The final part of your assessment as software developers should be the tax you are going to pay on your earnings.
 How much tax you pay will depend on where you live, of course, but plenty of devs forget to factor this into their hourly quotes until it comes to tax day.